-3 Identification of key results of the project
+3 Identification of project results

-In this section, a thorough analysis of all the project results has been compiled.
-As it can be seen in Table 1, a list of all the results of the RESCCUE Project can be found.
-They have been classified per WP, and information regarding the type of result, owner(s), the delivery date, background, dissemination, commercialization, TRL level and protection is also described.
-It is worth noting that in this table, the dissemination column has been considered in a very simple way, only implying whether the results should be published in scientific papers and conferences or not.
+In this section, a thorough analysis of all the project results has been compiled and summarized in Table 1.
+They have been classified per WP, and information regarding the type of result, owner(s), the delivery date, background, dissemination, exploitation, TRL level and protection is also described.

-The information presented in this Table 1 is an initial identification of the project results, but since this exploitation plan will be updated in M30 and M48, some of these results might change in the future.
-For now, the results have been classified as methodologies, models, tools, software, datasets and publications.
+The information presented in this Table 1 is a current identification of the project results, but since this dissemination and exploitation plan will be also updated in M48, some of these results might change in the future.
+For now, the results have been classified as datasets, methodologies, models, tools, software and publications.
 Some more categories might appear in the future, such as patents or others, but for now, these are the types or results produced or expected.